toeverything/blocksuite/README.md

 - 🚧 **A set of block UI components** based on [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 They are framework agnostic and can be reused or extended on demand.
 - 🚧 **A collaborative editor** built on top of the above blocks and store.
 It's also a Web Component and can be embedded directly into any Web application.

-To support smooth rich-text editing experience, BlockSuite also provides RichText component.
+To support a smooth rich-text editing experience, BlockSuite also provides a RichText component.
 Each RichText instance uses a flat data structure and can be placed as a leaf component in a complex nesting UI.
 This ensures the stability of rich-text editing (currently based on [Quill](https://quilljs.com/)), but also enables the modeling of complex application states.
 Since **BlockSuite can reconcile the state of multiple rich text instances**, this eliminates the need for collaborative applications being tied into a single `contenteditable`.

-As an example, in the BlockSuite based [AFFiNE Alpha](https://pathfinder.affine.pro/) editor, you may not feel that this editor is actually a composition of multiple RichText components (checkout DevTools 👀).
+As an example, in the BlockSuite based [AFFiNE Alpha](https://pathfinder.affine.pro/) editor, you may not feel that this editor is actually a composition of multiple RichText components (check out DevTools 👀).
 This demonstrates the flexibility and extensibility of BlockSuite.

 ## Getting Started